-The plan outlines 7 Key Actions for the Bays Precinct as follows and shown in the plan below:
+The plan outlined 7 Key Actions for the Bays Precinct as follows and shown in the plan below:

 Urban Renewal Summit

-The Government held a two day summit in Sydney to draw on the expertise of global, national and local urban renewal specialists to inform the renewal of The Bays Precinct.
-This will be an invitation-only event and was held on the 19 and 20 of November 2014.
+The Government held a two-day summit in Sydney to draw on the expertise of global, national and local urban renewal specialists to inform the renewal of The Bays Precinct.
+The summit was held on the 19 and 20 of November 2014.

 Read the NSW Treasurer's Speaking Notes - Bays Summit

 Council requested that the NSW Government provide the following information regarding the proposed Bays Precinct summit:

 - The terms of reference for the summit